annotations.precomputed#

 Parameters:

-DataFrame or TableHandle.
-The index of the DataFrame is used as the annotation ID, so it must be unique.
-The required columns depend on the annotation_type and the coordinate space.
-For example, assuming coord_space.names == ['x', 'y', 'z'], then provide the following columns:
+Required geometry columns depend on the annotation_type and the coordinate space.
+For example, assuming coord_space.names == ['x', 'y', 'z']:

 • For point annotations, provide [‘x’, ‘y’, ‘z’]